joeltmn/joeltmn/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Data Science
+- I studied Mechanical Engineering, currently training as a self-taught towards a profile oriented to data and programming.